Dayton, OH

 Annunciation Exhibits

-Explore two companion exhibitions at Roesch Library centered on the Annunciation, the moment Mary accepted her role as the mother of Jesus, often called her fiat.
-Blessed Among Women: The Annunciation in Contemporary Art is presented in the Stuart & Mimi Rose Gallery on the first floor and features 30 works from John A. Kohan’s Sacred Art Pilgrim Collection, a gift to the Marian Library.
-Fiat and Faith: Symbolism of the Annunciation is on view in the Marian Library Gallery on the seventh floor and delves into the meaning of familiar elements such as the spindle, the book, the lily, and the dove that frequently appear in depictions of Gabriel’s visit.
-Together, these displays invite thoughtful viewing of both the story and its rich visual language.
+Two exhibits drawn from Marian Library collections invite visitors to reflect on the Annunciation, the moment Mary accepted her role as the mother of Jesus, often called her fiat.
+Blessed Among Women: The Annunciation in Contemporary Art is on view in the Stuart & Mimi Rose Gallery on the first floor of Roesch Library, showcasing 30 artworks from John A. Kohan’s Sacred Art Pilgrim Collection, donated to the Marian Library.
+Fiat and Faith: Symbolism of the Annunciation is presented in the Marian Library Gallery on the seventh floor of Roesch Library, exploring the meaning behind familiar motifs found in Annunciation imagery, including the spindle, book, lily, and dove.

 Workshops & Classes

-This five week introductory archery training meets once a week for a one hour session, continuing for five weeks.
-All necessary equipment is provided, and personal gear from outside is not permitted.
-After registering, participants receive an email within one week of the scheduled start date with further instruction and a request for additional information.
+Build a foundation in archery with a five-week training program that meets once a week for a one-hour session.
+All equipment is provided, and outside gear is not permitted.
 Participants must be 8 years of age or older and able to take part safely.
-Attendance at the first week is required.
-If the opening session is missed, the registration will be canceled.
+Attendance during the first week is required or the registration will be cancelled.
 There are no refunds if scheduled appointments are missed, so please plan accordingly.
-Coaches will try to accommodate schedule changes, but a spot in a session on a different day cannot be guaranteed.
+After registration, expect an email within one week of the scheduled start date with instructions and a request for additional information.
+Coaches will do their best to accommodate schedule changes, although placement in a different day’s session is not guaranteed.
+An introductory archery component is included as part of the package.

 Health & Wellness